Beane: A's rebuilding with new stadium in mind

 "They've said they're going to by the end of the year identify a site in Oakland that's their preferred site,'' commissioner Rob Manfred said last week to members of the Baseball Writers' Association of America.
 "I think that given the change in the control situation in Oakland that it was prudent for Mr. Fisher to take a year and make a decision as to what site he thinks is the best.
 That decision is a uniquely local decision.
 I really don't believe it is my job to have a preference for those sites.
 They know their market better.''

-The A's have several other players on the roster likely to be traded before the deadline, including infielder Jed Lowrie and right-handed starter Sonny Gray.
-Beane said when the A's make more trades they will be looking for the best available prospects, as they did in Sunday's trade.
+The A's have several other players on the roster who are likely to be traded before the deadline, including infielder Jed Lowrie and right-handed starter Sonny Gray.
+Beane said that when the A's make more trades they will be looking for the best available prospects, as they did in Sunday's trade.
 That too marks a change in philosophy.

-"In the past a lot of times we would take players that fit immediately into what we were trying to do and maybe passing on upside.
+"In the past, a lot of times we would take players that fit immediately into what we were trying to do and maybe passing on upside.
 I don't necessarily think that will be the case now," he told reporters.

 The Associated Press contributed to this report.